-SERVICE LEAGUE: The BridgeMill Sixes Service League, BSSL, a nonprofit organization, is open to all women in Cherokee County over the age of 21.
-The league provides community outreach assistance by organizing various events and programs to raise money or provided needed materials and/or services to those less fortunate in the local community.
-Monthly meetings are held the third Thursday night of each month at the activity center, 1180 Bridgemill Ave. in Canton.
+SERVICE LEAGUE: The BridgeMill Sixes Service League is open to all women over the age of 21.
+The league provides services to those less fortunate in the community.
+Monthly meetings are the third Thursday night of each month at 1180 Bridgemill Ave., Canton.

 QUILTERS: Cherokee Crazy Quilters Guild is a nonprofit teaching guild and welcomes newcomers.
-Meetings are Wednesday 10 a.m. to 2 p.m. at Calvary Baptist Church 137 Hightower Road (Highway 20 & Highway 369) Ball Ground.
+Meetings are Wednesdays 10 a.m. to 2 p.m. at Calvary Baptist Church 137 Hightower Road (Highway 20 and Highway 369) Ball Ground.
 For more information, contact firstname.lastname@example.org.
 The quilters accept fabric donations.

 SOUTHERN WINDS: Southern Winds Concert Band is a nonprofit community band for musicians of all levels.
 They rehearse Thursdays at 2 p.m. at First Baptist Church of Woodstock, 11905 Highway 92.
 No audition needed.
 For more information, visit www.swcb.org.

 SONS OF AMERICAN LEGION: Canton American Legion Post 45 has re-constituted its squadron of the Sons of the American Legion and is welcoming new members.
 SAL membership is open to all male descendants, adopted sons and stepsons of members of the American Legion and such male descendants of veterans who died during or subsequent to most of the nation’s conflicts.
 Annual dues are $20.
-Squadron 45 meets at 5pm the third Thursday of each month at American Legion Post 45, 160 McClure St. in Canton.
-For more information, call Kevin Wright at 502-649-0089.
+Squadron 45 meets at 6:30 p.m. the last Thursday of each month at American Legion Post 45, 160 McClure St. in Canton.
+For more information, call Commander Raymond Rollins at 770-479-4405, ext.
+1.

 PRESCHOOL: Johnston Preschool and Ralph Bunche Preschool is accepting applications for Head Start for 3 and 4 year olds.
 Johnston Preschool is at 2031 East Cherokee Drive and Ralph Bunche Preschool is at 400 Belletta Drive.
-School hours are 7:30 a.m. to 2 p.m.
-Head Start is based on income eligibility.
-For more information or an application appointment, contact Mrs. Elizabeth at Ralph Bunche, 770-721-5370 or Mrs. Ludi at Johnston, 770-721-8490.
+For more information or an application appointment, contact Jo Morris at Ralph Bunche, 770-721-5370 or Ludi at Johnston, 770-721-8490.

-GARDEN CLUB: The Sixes Garden Club meet the third Monday of every month at the Historic Rock Bard, 658 Marietta Highway in Canton at 7 p.m.
-The group is for any level gardener.
-The first meeting is free, yearly membership is $25.
+GARDEN CLUB: The Sixes Garden Club meets at 7 p.m. the third Monday of every month at the Historic Rock Barn, 658 Marietta Highway, Canton.
+Yearly membership is $25.
 For information on meetings go to Rockbarn.org and look under Rock Barn at the calendar.
 Contact email@example.com with the subject: Garden Club.

 PANCAKE BREAKFAST: The American Red Cross hosts an All You Can Eat Pancake Breakfast at the Johnny Rockets in the Outlet Shoppes of Atlanta food court every Sunday.
 The breakfast is $6, and $1 will be donated to the local charity of the week.
 To put a charity on the calendar, ask for a manager at 678-483-6524.

-FOSTERING CLASS: Goshen Valley Homes is hosting a free class every third Tuesday of the month from 6 to 7:30 p.m. at G. Cecil Pruett Community Center Family YMCA, 151 Waleska Street in Canton.
-The informational meeting will be to learn about foster care, the needs of the local community, the process of becoming a foster parents and different ways to impact the life of a child.
+FOSTERING CLASS: Goshen Valley Homes is hosting a free class every third Tuesday of the month from 6-7:30 p.m. at G. Cecil Pruett Community Center Family YMCA, 151 Waleska St., Canton.
+The informational meeting will be to learn about foster care.
 Childcare is provided by the YMCA for all families.
 For more information, email Debra at firstname.lastname@example.org.

 PAPA’S PANTRY: Papa’s Pantry is now open on Saturdays from 9 a.m. to 1 p.m. and has appointments available for food assistance.
 Call 770-591-4730 to schedule.
-Papa’s Pantry is located at 6551 Commerce Parkway, Suite 200 in Woodstock.
+Papa’s Pantry is located at 6551 Commerce Parkway, Suite 200, Woodstock.

-EXERCISE FOR SENIORS: Body Recall, a free exercise group geared toward senior residents meets Monday, Wednesday and Friday from 8:30 to 9:30 a.m. at the Boys & Girls Club in Canton.
+EXERCISE FOR SENIORS: Body Recall, a free exercise group geared toward seniors meets Monday, Wednesday and Friday from 8:30 to 9:30 a.m. at the Boys & Girls Club in Canton.
 For more, call Cherokee County Senior Services at 770-345-2675.

 RAINBOW GROUP: The North Georgia Rainbow Group will host monthly youth meetings beginning in February, followed by a supervised youth activity to support social skills and friendships.
 Monthly family support meetings also start in February supervised by a group leaders and child psychologist.
 It is a confidential group.
 Email email@example.com for more information.